I used to bite my tongue and hold my breath. Scared to rock the boat and make a mess.

 View from behind: Buddha’s got spiky hair

-Souvenirs were being sold outside the temple, but we got a different kind of souvenir.
+Souvenirs were being sold outside the temple.

 We went back to the hotel for brunch after a tiring and fulfilling morning.